K7MDL2/IC-705-BLE-Serial-Example/README.md

 2. IC-705_BLE_Decoder_Simple: This an extended version of the simple program above.
 Nothing fancy but it will auto-reconnect a soon as it can find the server again.
 I may add a few features but it is largely done, serving its purpose for now.
 This and the UART example above were tested on a M5Stack Core3-SE.
 The CPU model is new and the IO libraries are still catching up.
 I have not yet got the HMI encoder and 4In/8Out module working.
 Or the USB Host moduleyet, just have not tested that yet.

 3. M5Stack_Core_Basic_CI-V_Band_Decoder.
 This is BT Classic SPP and USB Host.
 The USB Host code example I built on supports several CPU types and I left that code in place for the case I want to later try this on Pico or some other model.
 I need to get a working package done soon so went with the old Core Basic module which has no BLE.
 I use USB Host Serial and 4In/8out modules plus a DIN or PLC base so I can mount it.
 The HMI Encoder/Switch module also works when I am ready for it.
-For features this has a simple UI with Frequency, band and PTT status.
-Will add some things like time and grid square.
+UI has Frequency, band, PTT, Xvtr, Time, dater, grid square and menu buttons.
 This one is a work in progress, the 2 above are mostly done as examples.

 I am now starting to add in the code for the IO module for band decoding outputs and to break out PTT per band.
 As these targeted radios only have 1 PTT jack for all bands, a method to route PTT to external RF amplifiers is needed.
 Set a single variable in the code for Host or BT mode, and set the radio CI-V bus address if needed.
 There is a function in use now that auto-discovers the model's CI-V address.
 This code is set up to make changing between USB and BT easily done by the UI.
 On my ToDo list along with more limited UI work.